sam-ludlow/mame-ao/README.md

 SQLite databases are generated from the MAME XML output, 2 databases machine & software.
 This uses quiet a bit of CPU & RAM but once done is quick to load next time.
 If MAME-AO or MAME have version bumps the database will be re-created.

 ### Sources
-There are 4 types of source these each relate to a collection on archive.org.
+There are 4 types of source these each relate to an item on archive.org.
 - Machine ROM (version master)
 - Machine DISK
 - Software ROM
 - Software DISK (not complete or updated as often)

-Machine ROM is considered the version master, new MAME binaries will only be used that match the version in this archive.org collection.
+Machine ROM is considered the version master, new MAME binaries will only be used that match the version in this archive.org item.

-Archive.org metadata for the collections are downloaded and cached to know what’s available and the file size.
+Archive.org metadata for the items are downloaded and cached to know what’s available and the file size.

 ## Credits